-We love soup, so we’ve put together eight helpful tips for how to make the best leftover chicken soup.
+We love soup around here, so we’ve put together some helpful tips for how to make the best leftover chicken soup.

-Since its just the two of us (plus Marmalade), Adam and I almost always have leftovers.
+Since it’s just the two of us (plus Marmalade), Adam and I almost always have leftovers.
 We used to be so terrible about using them up (and to be honest, sometimes still are), but we are getting better and usually find whatever we do with the leftovers turns out to be tastier than the original meal anyway.

 Tips for the Best Leftover Chicken Soup

-#7 If you have some to use up, add leftover mashed potatoes to the broth to make a thicker soup.
+- If you have some to use up, add leftover mashed potatoes to the broth to make a thicker soup.